mui/material-ui/docs/pages/blog/material-ui-v6-sneak-peek.md

 }
 ```

-## Revamping the templates
+## Revamping the free templates

-We are upgrading the [templates](https://mui.com/material-ui/getting-started/templates/) to make them look amazing for your next project.
+We are upgrading the [free templates](https://mui.com/material-ui/getting-started/templates/) to make them look amazing for your next project.
 Here are some sneak peeks:

 <!-- Add images -->